tanmatt/QuoteOfTheDay/README.md

 - Sun Sep 15 07:00:04 2024 | No one is a friend to his friend who does not love in return. - Plato
 - Mon Sep 16 07:00:03 2024 | In most people's vocabularies, design means veneer.
 It's interior decorating.
 It's the fabric of the curtains and the sofa.
 But to me, nothing could be further from the meaning of design. - Steve Jobs
 - Tue Sep 17 07:00:04 2024 | Happiness can exist only in acceptance. - George Orwell
+- Wed Sep 18 07:00:03 2024 | Climate change is a terrible problem, and it absolutely needs to be solved.
+It deserves to be a huge priority. - Bill Gates